moiatgit/rustbook/src/ch05-01-defining-structs.md

 {{#rustdoc_include ../listings/ch05-using-structs-to-structure-related-data/listing-05-07/src/main.rs:here}}
 ```

-<span class="caption">Listing 5-7: Using struct update syntax to set a new
+<span class="caption">Llistat 5-7: Using struct update syntax to set a new
 `email` value for a `User` instance but to use the rest of the values from
 `user1`</span>